Why Is My Air Conditioner Blowing Warm Air (And How Do I Fix It)?

 The cool air goes back out through the ductwork.
 And the coolant, or refrigerant, transfers the heat to the condenser outside.

-But, if there’s a leak, you have either no refrigerant or very little.
+But, if there’s a leak in your AC, you have either no refrigerant or very little.
+This problem can also result in your air conditioner running without actually cooling the air.
 In either case, the air keeps passing through the system without getting cooled.
 It comes back out through the vents just as warm — sometimes warmer — as when it went in.

 What To Do